 DAY 1 WELCOME TO CAN GRAU

-Transfer from airport and arrive at Can Sort, an exclusive guesthouse and equestrian centre located at the foot of the Pyrenees, facing the natural and wild reserve of the Illes Medes.
+Transfer from airport and arrive at Can Grau, an exclusive guesthouse and equestrian centre located at the foot of the Pyrenees, facing the natural and wild reserve of the Illes Medes.
 This is the ideal place for a horse riding holiday and an original way of discovering the region.
 Before dinner we will go over the week's program and sample some of the full bodied local red wines.
 You will be told about the special characteristics of our Spanish trail horses.
 You will be given an introduction to the week´s program with an opportunity for a one-to-one conversation designed to find every rider their perfect horse.
 Then, you can enjoy a fantastic dinner!

 DAY 2 SANT PERE PESCADOR - RIO FLUVIÀ

 After a good breakfast we will prepare our horses and start riding north to the mouth of river Fluvià.
 We will follow to the river riding in routes and paths in the middle of forests and meadows, and at the end along fruit trees and rice fields, to arrive in Sant Pere Pescador.
 Here we will find our accommodation, Hotel El Molí where we’ll spend the night.
 Ours horses have a rest in the pine grove just in front of ours rooms while we enjoy the pool and the terrace, then, for dinner, we’ll go to a restaurant in Sant Pere Pescador.
 Our hotel is situated at one kilometre from the beach.

 DAY 3 THE BEACH - EL MONTGRI - GOLA DE TER